zwluoqi/ChatGPT-to-API/README.md

 If you configured a PLUS account and use the GPT-4 model, a HAR file (`chat.openai.com.har`) is required to complete CAPTCHA verification

-1. Use a chromium-based browser (Chrome, Edge) or Safari to login to `https://chat.openai.com/`, then open the browser developer tools (F12), and switch to the Network tab.
+1. Use a chromium-based browser (Chrome, Edge) to login to `https://chat.openai.com/`, then open the browser developer tools (F12), and switch to the Network tab.

 2. Create a new chat and select the GPT-4 model, ask a question at will, click the Export HAR button under the Network tab, export the file `chat.openai.com.har`